CiscoDevNet/terraform-provider-aci/website/docs/r/l3out_static_route.html.markdown

 - `annotation` - (Optional) Annotation for object l3out static route.
 - `description` - (Optional) Description for object l3out static route.
 - `name_alias` - (Optional) Name alias for object l3out static route.
 - `pref` - (Optional) The administrative preference value for this route.
 This value is useful for resolving routes advertised from different protocols.
-Default value: "1".
+Default value is "1".
 - `rt_ctrl` - (Optional) Route control for object l3out static route.
   Allowed values: "bfd", "unspecified".
-Default value: "unspecified".
+Default value is "unspecified".
 - `relation_ip_rs_route_track` - (Optional) Relation to class fvTrackList.
 Cardinality - N_TO_ONE.
 Type - String.

 ## Attribute Reference

 The only attribute that this resource exports is the `id`, which is set to the Dn of the L3out Static Route.

 ## Importing0